 In order to inform the PCF about selected PDTQ policy, the NF service consumer shall invoke the Npcf_PDTQPolicyControl_Update service operation by sending an HTTP PATCH targeting the URI of the corresponding "Individual PDTQ policy" resource (as shown in figure 5.2.2.3.2-1, step 1).
 The NF service consumer shall include in a body of the HTTP PATCH request a PdtqPolicyPatchData data type which shall contain:

-a) if the AF has selected the PDTQ policy, the identifier of the selected PDTQ policy in the "selPdtqPolicyId" attribute; or
+a) if the NF service consumer has provided the selected PDTQ policy, the identifier of the selected PDTQ policy in the "selPdtqPolicyId" attribute; or

-b) in case of a PDTQ policy renegotiation and if the AF has not selected any PDTQ policy, the "selPdtqPolicyId" attribute set to value "0" to indicate no PDTQ policy is selected.
+b) in case of a PDTQ policy renegotiation and if noPDTQ policy has been selected, the "selPdtqPolicyId" attribute set to value "0" to indicate no PDTQ policy is selected.

 Upon the reception of the HTTP PATCH request from the NF service consumer, if the PCF determines the received HTTP PATCH request needs to be redirected, the PCF shall send an HTTP redirect response as specified in clause 6.10.9 of 3GPP TS 29.500 [4].
 Otherwise, the PCF:

-a) in case of the initial PDTQ policy negotiation, may invoke the Nudr_DataRepository_Update service operation, as described in 3GPP TS 29.504 [16] and 3GPP TS 29.519 [17], with the selected PDTQ policy, the corresponding PDTQ Reference ID, the expected number of UEs, the list of desired time windows, the QoS Reference or individual QoS parameters, whether the AF accepts PDTQ policy renegotiation and, if available, the network area information and the alternative service requirements listed in a prioritized order for the provided ASP identifier;
+a) in case of the initial PDTQ policy negotiation, may invoke the Nudr_DataRepository_Update service operation, as described in 3GPP TS 29.504 [16] and 3GPP TS 29.519 [17], with the selected PDTQ policy, the corresponding PDTQ Reference ID, the expected number of UEs, the list of desired time windows, the QoS Reference or individual QoS parameters, whether the PDTQ policy renegotiation has been accepted and, if available, the network area information and the alternative service requirements listed in a prioritized order for the provided ASP identifier;

 b) in case of the PDTQ policy renegotiation if the PDTQ policy is selected and the PCF invoked the Nudr_DataRepository_Update service operation during the initial PDTQ policy negotiation the PCF shall invoke the Nudr_DataRepository_Update service operation, as described in 3GPP TS 29.504 [16] and 3GPP TS 29.519 [17], to update the UDR with the selected PDTQ policy; and

-NOTE: If the AF has not selected any of the PDTQ policies included in the candidate list, the previously negotiated PDTQ policy shall be kept.
+NOTE: If the NF service consumer has not provided any of the PDTQ policies included in the candidate list, the previously negotiated PDTQ policy shall be kept.

 c) shall acknowledge the received HTTP PATCH request by sending to the NF service consumer: